Last Updated On November 14th, 2018

 Electrum is one of the original Bitcoin lightweight wallets.
 It has been around since 2011.
 But the source its based on is not used solely for Bitcoin any more.
-So, no matter what you’re planning to use Electrum for – you need to ensure you’re picking the right Electrum project.
+So, no matter what you’re planning to use it for – you have to ensure you’re picking the right project.

 - Electrum Bitcoin: https://electrum.org/